BoolSPLG/BSbox-tools_v0.3/README.md

 Even if PC do not contain program will work but without GPU optional features.
 This program can be run under Windows 7, 10, 11 and on some Linux distributions.

-Source code, project fi les and documentation concerning BSbox-tools is available on: https://github.com/BoolSPLG/BSbox-tools_v0.3.
+Source code, project files and documentation concerning BSbox-tools is available on: https://github.com/BoolSPLG/BSbox-tools_v0.3
-If you want to build project, whether under Windows or Ubuntu (or other Linux distribution) you need use CMake.
+If you want to build project, whether under Windows or Linux you could use CMake.

-Information about how can build project under Windows or Ubuntu you can find in "BSbox-tools_v0.3\docs\BSbox-tools" directory.
+Information about how can build project under Windows or Linux you can find in "BSbox-tools_v0.3\docs\BSbox-tools" directory.